getditto/sample-authentication-permissions/server/configurable/README.md

 # Configurable Authentication Server

 A configurable authentication server.
-It translates JWTs into Ditto authentication responses using a JSON configuration file that describes the structure of the JWT and the permissions claims should map to.
+It allows you to define user roles and permissions in a JSON configuration file, which the server uses to authenticate users and provide them with the appropriate permissions.

 ## Quick Start